johnbywater/quantdsl/README.md

 ## Library

 There is a small collection of Quant DSL modules in a library under `quantdsl.lib`.
-Putting Quant DSL source code in dedicated Python files makes it much easier to develop and maintain Quant DSL function definitions in a Python IDE.
+Putting Quant DSL source code in dedicated Python files makes it much easier to use a Python IDE to develop and maintain Quant DSL function definitions.

 Below is a copy of the Quant DSL source code for the library's power plant model `quantdsl.lib.powerplant2`, as used in the example above.